fernando-mc/fernandomc.com/content/events.md

 ## Upcoming Workshops and Talks

-- Oct.
-15, 2020 | Witekio (internal) - A Quick Tour of AWS and Azure

-- Oct.
-21, 2020 | VMWare Author Day - Creating Release Pipelines with AWS

 - Nov.
 13, 2020 | AWS Community Day - Building an IoT System to Protect my Lunch

+- Nov.
+19, 2020 | Witekio - AWS and Azure IoT: A Look at the Possibilities of IoT and Cloud

 - Nov.
 20, 2020 | Python Web Global Summit 2020 - Scalable Application Prototyping in 500 Lines or less